We could help you get care and support to improve your daily life.

 Free bus passes, disabled parking, borrowing wheelchairs, and how to get about if you can't use public transport.

-What it means to be a carer, and where you can get help and support if you look after someone.
+What it means to be a carer, and where you can get support if you look after someone.

 Seniors Housing is for older people who want to live independently, but need some support.
 In Brighton and Hove this used to be called sheltered housing.